ankitSrivastavaITH/team-aether/README.md

 - Comparing vendor pricing with **no centralized tool**
 - Tracking expiration dates across **spreadsheets and emails**

-> *"It took me three days to get through all the contract materials to make sure the exact same purchase I made from the year before was still valid.
-It wasn't."*
-> — Deputy Director of IT Strategy, City of Richmond

 **Result:** Missed renewals, expired contracts still in use, no visibility into vendor concentration risk, and millions in potential savings left on the table.

 ---